Cymbalta, Lyrica, and Beyond: What Works for Fibromyalgia?

 Side effects:

-Agitation, hallucinations, muscle twitching, sweating or fever, stiff muscles, dizziness, or diarrhea are some of the important side effects of the use of Savella.
+Agitation, hallucinations, muscle twitching, sweating or fever, stiff muscles, dizziness, or diarrhea are some of the important side effects of Savella’s use.

-Itching, right upper-belly pain, dark urine, yellow skin or eyes, or unexplained flu-like symptom should also be looked out for as they may indicate liver issues caused by Savella.
+Itching, right upper-belly pain, dark urine, yellow skin or eyes, or unexplained flu-like symptoms should also be looked out for as they may indicate liver issues caused by Savella.

 Gabapentin for fibromyalgia